-1. Check What Is Eating Your Space
+1. What Is Eating Your Space

 First thing’s first.
 We have to find out which apps or data items are taking up the most space in Mac.
 For that, just open a new Finder window, navigate to the Home folder or press Shift + Cmd + H from the Finder.

+Now open a new Finder window by pressing CMD + F and choose ‘Other’ from the left top menu.
 A new window will be opened.
-Scroll down and you will see a tab called ‘File size’, tick the check box next to it.
+Scroll down, and you will see a tab called ‘File size’, tick the checkbox next to it.

 Now select ‘Greater than’ search metric and select the file size to MB.
 You can now just type the file size to find out the files greater than that size.

-For example, if I type “200”, all the files having size greater than 200MB will be displayed.
+For example, if I type “200”, all the files having a size greater than 200MB will be displayed.

-2. iTunes Library
+3. iTunes Library

 iTunes library is a place where data eats up your hard disk space.
 Music files and videos keep piling up with the passage of time and believe me if you give attention to iTunes library, you will be able to free up space in Mac very easily.

 The best option is to copy the complete music directory to an external hard disk.
-If you do not have an external drive, another viable option to use the £25/year iTunes Match service which lets you play all your music directly from the Apple servers or Cloud.
+If you do not have an external drive, another viable option to use the £25/year iTunes Match service which lets you play all your music directly from the Apple servers or iCloud.

-3. Downloads Folder
+4. Downloads Folder

-Downloads folder is the biggest culprit in eating your space.
-This is perfectly true for those users who download all sorts of stuff like movies, torrent files, documents, apps, songs, etc. By the time majority of this content loses value to us because we get interested in other stuff.
+Downloads folder is always the biggest culprit in eating your space.
+This is entirely true for those users who download all sorts of stuff like movies, torrent files, documents, apps, songs, etc. By the time majority of this content loses value to us because we get interested in other stuff.
 But we forget to delete the downloaded data.

-4. Emptying Trash
+5. Emptying Trash

-Empting the trash is perhaps the most simple and straightforward technique to free up space in Mac.
+Emptying the trash is perhaps the most simple and straightforward technique to free up space in Mac.
 Just choose Empty Trash option from the Finder menu or press Command + Shift+ Delete.
 Confirm the selection and items will be deleted permanently.

-5. Uninstall Unused Apps
+6. Uninstalling Unused Apps

-6. Remove Downloaded Enhanced Dictation File
+7. Removing Downloaded Enhanced Dictation File

-The Dictation function of OS X has let Mac users speak with their pcs and have the speech transformed efficiently into text for quite time, and now with the latest versions of OS X you can certainly improve Dictation even further by launching the speech to text transformation with a voice command.
+The Dictation function of macOS has let Mac users speak with their PC and have the speech transformed efficiently into text for quite a time, and now with the latest versions of macOS, you can certainly improve Dictation even further by launching the speech to text transformation with a voice command.
 It also takes up large amounts of space.
 To remove downloaded enhanced dictation file, you can see this tutorial.

-7. Remove Duplicate Files
+8. Removing Duplicate Files